ying-wen/nn_text_representation/README.md

-# Neural Networks for text representation
+# Neural networks for text representation

 ## 2016